prisma/prisma1/README.md

 ### Requesting a new feature

 We love your ideas for new features.
-If you're missing a certain feature, please feel free to [request a new feature here](https://github.com/graphcool/feature-requests/issues/new).
+If you're missing a certain feature, please feel free to [request a new feature here](https://github.com/graphcool/graphcool/issues/new).
 (Please make sure to check first if somebody else already requested it.)

-## Keep up to date

-* Subscribe to the features you're interested in
-* Check [the changelog](https://www.graph.cool/docs/faq/graphcool-changelog-chiooo0ahn/) to see what we've recently built